elliotjonesdev/the_soup_fan/README.md

+# THE SOUP FAN
+The Soup Fan is....

+Am i responsive here

+## UX

+### Project Goals
+The primary goal of The Soup Fan is...

+#### User Goals
+* To find out information about GENER8 GYM quickly and easily
+* Interact with the website in an intuitive manner
+* To identify with the modern appeal and layout of the website
+* To easily operate the website on all devices

+#### Business Goals
+* To
+* To
+*

+## Initial Wireframes
+Desktop And Tablet View
 <img width="1193" alt="Screenshot 2023-10-16 at 21 16 48" src="https://github.com/elliotjonesdev/the_soup_fan/assets/119816371/40ce0a94-0b57-4242-b3a5-a8f884fd2bca">
 <img width="1203" alt="Screenshot 2023-10-16 at 21 17 02" src="https://github.com/elliotjonesdev/the_soup_fan/assets/119816371/e6cfdfb2-edce-429c-a143-a549cb3d3257">
 <img width="1191" alt="Screenshot 2023-10-16 at 21 17 11" src="https://github.com/elliotjonesdev/the_soup_fan/assets/119816371/317360ce-03fc-4226-b8a6-7f19b1c634bb">